caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 \includegraphics[width=8.42in]{figures/models_dna} \caption{A hierarchical view of DNA substitution models.
 The number of degrees of freedom is determined by the number of independent stochastic parameters (boxes with rounded corners).
 All other parameters are either constant (set to a specific value ahead of the analysis; boxes with straight lines) or deterministic (their value depends on the value of other parameters according to specified relationships; boxes with dashed lines).
 Here $\mu=1$, such that the branch lengths in the phylogeny are the expected amount of evolutionary change.
 The models are listed from top to bottom by increasing nestedness.
 Rates are ordered so that transitions and transversions are adjacent.
 Any model could be realized as a subset of the possible parameter space of the models above it.
 The visual nomenclature is inspired by Hohna et al. (2014).}(\#fig:evaluation-models-nested)
 \end{figure}

 The number of stochastic parameters in a model is referred to as the degrees of freedom, $df$.
-You can think of it is the number of knobs that can be turned freely.
+You can think of it is the number of knobs that can be turned freely during the analysis.
 Models that have higher degrees of freedom are often referred to as more complex than models with fewer degrees of freedom.

 The GTR model has $df=8$.
 There are $5$ stochastic relative rate parameters and $3$ stochastic equilibrium frequencies (Figure \@ref(fig:evaluation-models-nested)).
 The other models we have seen are nested within this.
 By nested I mean that they can take on a smaller subset of the parameter values than the more complex model can.
 Models that are nested within other models have a smaller degree of freedom.
 See the [iqtree DNA model documentation](http://www.iqtree.org/doc/Substitution-Models#dna-models) for a longer list of models.